TM-Grant6/Lapis-Automod/README.md

   - Verify the emote flags and kick the player if necessary.
   - Validate the emote ID.

+### Animate Event Handler
+- The "animate" event handler processes the incoming animation data and performs the following checks:
+  - Check if a user has the "boat_rowing_time" when it is not the row_left or row_right.
+  - Check for unknown or none animations.

+### Move Event Handler
+- The "move" event handler processes the incoming move data and performs the following checks:
+  - Checks if the player is above 323 in the y-axis.
+  - Checks if the player is more than 5,000,000 on x-axis or z-axis.

 ## How to Contribute
 Feel free to contribute by creating a pull request anytime.